-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on April 8.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on October 21.

 (CNN) — If you're planning to travel to France, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 What's on offer

 The historic boulevards of Paris, the fashionable sweep of La Croisette in Cannes and the rolling lavender fields and vineyards of Provence.
 France remains one of the world's most enduring tourist destinations.